wp-plugins/1000grad-epaper-pageflip/readme.txt

 Tested up to: 3.4
 Stable tag: trunk

 This Plugin is deprecated!
-Please install our new one: 1000°ePaper!
+Please install our new one: edelpaper!

 == Description ==

 This Plugin is deprecated!
-Please install our new one: 1000°ePaper!
+Please install our new one: edelpaper!

 Dieses Plugin ist veraltet!
-Bitte installieren sie unser neues: 1000°ePaper!
+Bitte installieren sie unser neues: edelpaper!

-for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">1000°ePaper Plugin</a>.
+For more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">edelpaper Plugin</a> or <a href="http://support.edelpaper.com/hc/en-us/articles/202133892">www.edelpaper.com</a>.

 == Installation ==

 This Plugin is deprecated!
-Please install our new one: 1000°ePaper!
+Please install our new one: edelpaper!

 Dieses Plugin ist veraltet!
-Bitte installieren sie unser neues: 1000°ePaper!
+Bitte installieren sie unser neues: edelpaper!

-for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">1000°ePaper Plugin</a>.
+For more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">edelpaper Plugin</a> or <a href="http://support.edelpaper.com/hc/en-us/articles/202133892">www.edelpaper.com</a>.

 == Frequently Asked Questions ==

 = How do I get started? =

 This Plugin is deprecated!
-Please install our new one: 1000°ePaper!
+Please install our new one: edelpaper!

 Dieses Plugin ist veraltet!
-Bitte installieren sie unser neues: 1000°ePaper!
+Bitte installieren sie unser neues: edelpaper!

-for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">1000°ePaper Plugin</a>.
+for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">edelpaper Plugin</a> or <a href="http://support.edelpaper.com/hc/en-us/articles/202133892">www.edelpaper.com</a>.

 == Screenshots ==

 This Plugin is deprecated!
-Please install our new one: 1000°ePaper!
+Please install our new one: edelpaper!

 Dieses Plugin ist veraltet!
-Bitte installieren sie unser neues: 1000°ePaper!
+Bitte installieren sie unser neues: edelpaper!

-for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">1000°ePaper Plugin</a>.
+for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">edelpaper Plugin</a> or <a href="http://support.edelpaper.com/hc/en-us/articles/202133892">www.edelpaper.com</a>.

 == Changelog ==

 This Plugin is deprecated!
-Please install our new one: 1000°ePaper!
+Please install our new one: edelpaper!

 Dieses Plugin ist veraltet!
-Bitte installieren sie unser neues: 1000°ePaper!
+Bitte installieren sie unser neues: edelpaper!

-for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">1000°ePaper Plugin</a>.
+for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">edelpaper Plugin</a> or <a href="http://support.edelpaper.com/hc/en-us/articles/202133892">www.edelpaper.com</a>.

 == License ==

 This Plugin is deprecated!
-Please install our new one: 1000°ePaper!
+Please install our new one: edelpaper!

 Dieses Plugin ist veraltet!
-Bitte installieren sie unser neues: 1000°ePaper!
+Bitte installieren sie unser neues: edelpaper!

-for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">1000°ePaper Plugin</a>.
+for more information please visit <a href="http://wordpress.org/extend/plugins/1000grad-epaper/">edelpaper Plugin</a> or <a href="http://support.edelpaper.com/hc/en-us/articles/202133892">www.edelpaper.com</a>.

-This plugin was free for everyone!
-Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-HOWEVER, shadowbox.js and all it's components should not be reused by the site owners.
-This code is only shipped with 1000° ePaper.
-If you would like to use shadowbox on your commercial website, purchase a license at <a href="http://www.shadowbox-js.com/">www.shadowbox-js.com/</a>!
-It's free for non commercial purposes.